Sirhurryup/Designing-Scalable-Systems-for-Real-People/engagements/engagement-09/phase-02-auto-scaling/executive-design-review.md

 Beyond the technical implementation, the engagement established a repeatable engineering methodology centered on incremental validation, evidence-based decision making, and disciplined documentation.
 This methodology reduces implementation risk and provides a repeatable framework for future cloud consulting engagements.

-The architecture is recommended for progression toward a production-ready environment following implementation of the recommendations identified in this review.
+The architecture is recommended for advancement toward a production-ready environment following implementation of the recommendations identified in this review.

+Prepared by:

+SirhurryUp Corporation

+Engagement Lead:
+Doc Dott

+Date:
+July 2026